Q: Why should I join a racing club?

 A: Joining a racing club might seem like an unnecessary step to get into bike racing, but it’s actually highly recommended.
 Through a racing club, you’ll meet experienced racers who will help you develop the good habits and skills necessary to race safe and in control.
 By being part of a club, you’ll be aware of the club activities such as: group rides, clinics and races.
 As an unattached rider, you don’t have those opportunities, or it’s more hit-or-miss.
 There is usually a small cost to join a racing club, for a membership fee and a jersey.
 However, since most clubs also provide discounts on merchandise and services, the discounts can offset the costs.

 Q: How do I find a club to join?

 A: Most new racers find a racing club by talking with their bike riding friends and acquaintances.
-Check the NEBRA member clubs and see if there are any racing clubs that interest you.
+There is also a club locator page at the USA Cycling website.
 Also, check with your local bike shop; they may have contact information for a racing club.
-There is also a club locator page at the USA Cycling website.

 Q: How do I join a club or change clubs?